 Cornwallis Beach – beautiful winter beach walk

-Kaitarakihi Beach – Manukau Harbour great picnic spot
+Kaitarakihi Beach – Manukau Harbour is a great picnic spot

 Karekare – (next to Piha Beach) –filming location for The Piano